microsoft/FluidFramework/api-report/tree.api.md

     // (undocumented)
     readonly getInfo: (tag: RevisionTag) => RevisionInfo;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "RevisionTag" is marked as @public, but its signature references "StableId" which is marked as @internal
+//
+// @public (undocumented)
+export const RevisionTag: TUnsafe<StableId>;

 // Warning: (ae-incompatible-release-tags) The symbol "RevisionTag" is marked as @alpha, but its signature references "StableId" which is marked as @internal
 //